Sv443/HTTP-RateLimit/README.md

 http.createServer((req, res) => {
     rateLimit.inboundRequest(req); // this function has to run in the createServer callback, optimally at the very top of it

     if(rateLimit.isRateLimited(req, 20) === true) { // this checks whether the request is from an IP that has already sent x amount of requests in one minute. x is specified with the second attribute.
         // requester has sent more than 20 requests in one minute
-        // it is best to end the request here with status code 429 }
+        // it is best to end the request here with status code 429, like the following lines suggest:

+        res.writeHead(429, {"Content-Type": "text/plain; utf-8"});
+        res.end(`Too many requests per minute - max is 20`);
+    }
     else {
         // requester has sent less than 20 requests in one minute